 The tank shown here is an older style Paterson System 4.
 These were extremely popular with 1970s/1980s amateurs, inspiring several lookalike imitators.
 You will still find many of these floating around.

 The current Paterson style is similar, but with a redesigned wide-mouth top (if you google for more information, note that the company name has only one “t.”)
 The reel flanges twist apart to adjust to different film widths—the 35mm spacing is shown above.

-Beginners often find the most daunting part of developing film is getting the strip loaded onto the reel (remember this must be done blind, or light would fog the film).
+Beginners often find the most daunting part of developing film is getting the strip loaded onto the reel (remember this must be done blind in complete darkness, or light would fog the film).

 Paterson reels have little ball-bearing widgets which help push the film onto the flanges, using a back-and-forth twisting motion.
 My experience is that beginners find this style easiest to learn; the minuses of the Paterson-style tank are minor in comparison.
 (One tip is that the reels must be absolutely dry before loading.)